senzing-garage/knowledge-base/HOWTO/clone-repository.md

 ## Set environment variables for repository

-1. Set environment variables for organization/account and the name of the repository.
+1. :warning: If not already set, set environment variables for organization/account and the name of the repository.
    Example:

     ```console